Gmail Now Rejecting Unauthenticated Email

 Source: badsender

-In short, Gmail will begin to mandate that all emails being sent from its platform now be authenticated using either Sender Policy Framework (SPF) or DomainKeys Identified Mail (DKIM).
-They have shared clear guidelines before enforcement on February 2024.
+In short, Gmail now mandates email authentication on its platform using either Sender Policy Framework (SPF) or DomainKeys Identified Mail (DKIM).

 Understanding Email Authentication

 Email senders will now have to be authenticated by either one (preferably both) of these two standards.
-If email authentication fails, Gmail will immediately reject delivery to the recipient.
+If emails are unauthenticated, Gmail will immediately reject delivery to the email recipient.

 Impact on Email Senders

-Here are some of the common issues that may result in your emails being rejected:
+Here are some of the common issues that may result in Gmail rejecting your emails:

 1. Misconfiguration of DKIM and SPF records